 Message Explanation Status Type OK (00:03:00) The polling service is working correctly, and the SNMP data was last sent 3 minutes ago.
-No response to IMCP polling No response to SNMP polling An SNMP timeout was generated: the information was not sent in the requested time interval.
+Info No response to IMCP polling An ICMP (Internet Control Message Protocol) timeout was generated: the information was not sent in the requested time interval.
+Error No response to SNMP polling An SNMP timeout was generated: the information was not sent in the requested time interval.
 Error